New Pirates coach Callahan focused on her job, not history

 And a sign of things to come.

-A little more than two years after Balkovec broke down a barrier Callahan feared would stand forever, she broke one of her own, becoming the first female coach in the 135-year history of the Pittsburgh Pirates.
+A little more than two years after Balkovec broke down a barrier Callahan feared would stand forever, she broke one of her own, becoming the first female coach in the 135-year history of the Pittsburgh Pirates organization.

-The team hired the 26-year-old last month as a development coach, won over by her knowledge, talent and tenacity.
+The team hired the 26-year-old last month as a minor league development coach, won over by her knowledge, talent and tenacity.

 ”At a core level, she has the characteristics that we’d be looking for in any coach – a real passionate curiosity for learning, for learning about the best and most modern coaching practices,” Pirates general manager Ben Cherington said. ”She’s certainly literate in all of the forms of technology we would use in player development.
 Most of all, she wants to help players get better and is passionate about putting the player first.”